 About This Course

-The MA Criminology and Law, which is run by Bangor School of Social Sciences and Bangor Law School, will provide students with postgraduate level knowledge and skills in the interdisciplinary area of criminology and law.
+The MA Criminology and Law, will provide students with postgraduate level knowledge and skills in the interdisciplinary area of criminology and law.
 It builds on criminological and legal skills and knowledge so as to provide specialist training in criminological, criminal justice and legal research.
 The programme enables students to develop an international perspective on crime, justice and law through national and cross-national approaches and case studies of other societies, and/or ‘cutting edge’ issues in contemporary criminology and law.
 Students will also acquire a wide range of transferable skills.

 What will you study on this course?

 Modules in Criminology and Law are taught in two semesters between September and May.
 Of these modules, half will be law based and taught in the Law School and half will be criminology based and taught in the School of Social Sciences.
 Modules together give 60 credits for Law and 60 for Criminology.

 Part 2: Dissertation

 Students will write a 20,000 word dissertation on a topic of their choice from within the broad remit of Criminology.
 Any topic can be suggested that is of interest for students and dissertation tutors.

 Programmes and modules are constantly updated and reviewed.
 As with most academic programmes, please remember that it is possible that specific modules or programmes may not be offered in any particular year, because a member of staff is on study leave, for instance, or too few students opt for it.
 Bangor Law School reserves the right to vary or withdraw any course or module.

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Criminology and Law Modules page.

 Course content is for guidance purposes only and may be subject to change.